Smart123s/MAV-Downloader/README.md

     ```bash
     npm run dev
     ```
-    This will start the Next.js development server, typically on `http://localhost:3000`.
+    This will start the Next.js development server, typically on `http://localhost:3000` (but configured for `http://localhost:9002` in `package.json`).

 ## Building for Production